Eneswunbeaten/BlumBot/README.md

 # BlumBot
 BlumBot is a bot that automatically spends tickets and earns you points in the Blum point collecting game.
+## Features
+⁕It will continue to work until you use all your tickets.
+⁕Misses 1-2 greens at most

 ## Steps for installation
 ⁕ Download this Repository
 ```bash